yandex-cloud/terraform-provider-yandex/docs/resources/compute_snapshot_iam_binding.md

 # yandex_compute_snapshot_iam_binding (Resource)

-Allows creation and management of a single binding within IAM policy for an existing `Snapshot`.
+Allows creation and management of a single binding within IAM policy for an existing `snapshot`.

 ## Example usage